Lynden, Washington Explained

 History

-Lynden was founded in the 1870s by Phoebe Judson and her husband, Holden, near the site of the Nooksack Indian village Squahalish.[8]
-Judson named it after the riverside town in Hohenlinden, a poem by Thomas Campbell.
-According to her book, A Pioneer's Search for an Ideal Home, Judson changed the spelling of "Linden" to be more visually appealing.
+Lynden was founded in 1870 by Phoebe Judson and her husband, Holden, on the lands of the indigenous Nooksack people, who referred to the area as Squahalish.[8]
+Judson named the settlement's post office in 1893 after the riverside town in Hohenlinden, a poem by Thomas Campbell.
+According to her book, A Pioneer's Search for an Ideal Home, Judson changed the spelling of "Linden" to be more visually appealing.[8]
 Lynden was officially incorporated as a city on March 16, 1891.[9]
-A statue of Judson now sits at the intersection of Front and 6th Street, near the Lynden Chamber of Commerce.
+A statue of Judson at the intersection of Front and 6th Street was dedicated in 2017.[10]

-In 2005, a drug smuggling tunnel was discovered in Lynden, built by a band of Canadian smugglers in the basement of a residence 5miles north of Lynden along the Canada–US border.
-At the time, this was the only known drug tunnel along the US-Canada border.[10]
+In 2005, a drug smuggling tunnel was discovered in Lynden, built by a band of Canadian smugglers in the basement of a residence 5miles north of Lynden along the Canada–U.S. border.
+At the time, this was the only known drug tunnel along the border.[15]

 Geography